-GCRO has spent a significant amount of time and money building a data warehouse encompassing the Gauteng City-Region.
+GCRO has spent considerable time and resources building a 'data warehouse' encompassing the Gauteng City-Region.
 Various applications, available via the Urban Data Gallery, showcase GCRO’s data and analysis.
 A few of the key datasets available from GCRO are described below.

 Quality of Life survey data

 GCRO’s primary dataset is the biannual Quality of Life survey which measures the quality of life, socio-economic circumstances, attitudes to service delivery, psycho-social attitudes, value-base and other characteristics of the GCR.
 Five QoL datasets are currently available: QoL I (2009); QoL II (2011); QoL III (2013/14); QoL IV (2015/16), and QoL V (2017/18).
 Any of the QoL datasets (in SPSS or Stata format) are available on request for research or other non-commercial purposes (firstname.lastname@example.org).
 Additionally, QoL III and earlier can be accessed via the Quality of Life survey data viewer.